Lynda La Plante: Widows and career breakthrough

-Her breakthrough came in 1983 when she created and wrote the six-part robbery series Widows for Thames Television.
+La Plante's breakthrough came in 1983 when she created and wrote the six-part robbery series Widows for Thames Television.
 The plot concerned the widows of four armed robbers carrying out a heist planned by their deceased husbands.
 A second series of Widows followed in 1985, while a sequel She's Out took up the story ten years later.

-Her debut novel, The Legacy, was published in 1987 and received both critical and best-seller success.
+La Plante's debut novel, The Legacy, was published in 1987 and received both critical and best-seller success.
 Her second, third and fourth novels came soon after – The Talisman (1987), Bella Mafia (1990) and Entwined (1993) – all of which became international best sellers.

-In 1990 La Plante started working on her next television project, Prime Suspect, which was released by Granada in 1991.
+In 1990 La Plante started working on her next television project, Prime Suspect, which was released by Granada Television in 1991.
 Prime Suspect starred Helen Mirren as DCI Jane Tennison, airing in the UK as well as on PBS in the United States as part of the anthology program Mystery!.
 In 1993 La Plante won an Edgar Award from the Mystery Writers of America for her work on the series.
 In 1992 she wrote a TV film called Seekers, starring Brenda Fricker and Josette Simon, produced by Sarah Lawson.

 In 1993 La Plante formed her own television production company, La Plante Productions and through her new company she wrote and produced high-rating series The Governor (ITV 1995–96), Supply & Demand (ITV 1997–98), Killer Net (Channel 4 1998), acclaimed series Trial & Retribution (ITV 1997–2009), Mind Games (ITV 2001) and The Commander (ITV 2003–08).
 During this period La Plante also released the Cold series of books; Cold Shoulder, Cold Blood and Cold Heart, followed by Sleeping Cruelty (2000) – adding to her list of best sellers.